bettiolo/js-development-slides/oo-js.md

   fill();

   // the following functions capture a copy
-  // of the outer function
+  // of the outer context
   pint.drink = function () {
     consume(1);
   };